Skip to content

 Why Heddle?

 • Compiled and strongly typed.
 A template is compiled into an execution‑ready document — extension calls wired to compiled accessors (member paths to expression‑tree delegates, embedded C# to Roslyn delegates).
-Member access and embedded C# are checked at compile time, not discovered at render time.
+With a typed model, member access and embedded C# are checked at compile time rather than discovered at render time; declaring @model(){{dynamic}} instead opts into render‑time member binding.

 • Composable without coupling.
 Reusable templates are declarative extension points, so a page can be split into independent pieces recombined by a layout — at no runtime cost — and any page can serve as a base for another.
 See Language Reference → inheritance.